Soliris (eculizumab)

 Other things to know

-At least 2 weeks before starting Soliris, you will need to have shots to protect you from meningitis.
-While these shots help protect many people, there is still a risk of life-threatening or fatal meningitis.1
+At least 2 weeks before starting Soliris, you will need to have a vaccine to protect you from meningitis.
+While this vaccine helps protect many people, there is still a risk of life-threatening or fatal meningitis.1

 Because of the risk of meningitis, your doctor will enroll you in a program designed to monitor any signs and symptoms you may have with Soliris.1